innodoc/innodoc-webapp/README.md

 $ yarn build
 ```

-The optimized production build can be found in the directory
+An optimized production build can be found in the directory
 `packages/client-web/src/.next`.

 #### 4. Start the production server

-This will start the server that will bootstrap the web application.
+This will start the web server that serves the web application.

 ```sh
 $ yarn start